akuker/adbuino/QuokkADB.md

-[QuokkADB documentation](https://github.com/rabbitholecomputing/QuokkADB-firmware/wiki/QuokkADB-Documentation) can be found on ther wiki, at https://github.com/rabbitholecomputing/QuokkADB-firmware/wiki/QuokkADB-Documentation
+[QuokkADB documentation](https://github.com/rabbitholecomputing/QuokkADB-firmware/wiki/QuokkADB-Documentation) can be found on the wiki, at https://github.com/rabbitholecomputing/QuokkADB-firmware/wiki/QuokkADB-Documentation